 Delivery management and optimization

 Logistics and delivery can get incredibly messy in the middle of the pandemic.
 Businesses that are transitioning from physical to online stores end up struggling to account for each and every item that arrives and leaves their inventories.
 Even businesses that have seemingly mastered the nitty-gritty of e-commerce can mix things up when faced with overwhelming levels of customer handling.
-Delivery management and optimization software, especially when linked with IoT-enabled pallets and packaging, can significantly lessen the burden by enabling businesses to organize, track and optimize their delivery operations for smoother flow.
+Delivery and logistics management and optimization software, especially when linked with IoT-enabled pallets and packaging, can significantly lessen the burden by enabling businesses to organize, track and optimize their delivery operations for smoother flow.
 This type of program automates logistics processes from order tracking to delivery verification.

 Now more than ever, the automation of financial transactions is becoming necessary even for small businesses.
 And this automation does not end with the input of financial information onto a computer.
 Financial and accounting software have now developed into smarter systems that allow businesses to manage cash flows and process bills.
 Payments are sent and received, and invoices are generated outside the limits of traditional finance and accounting measures.